elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 ref = Process.monitor(pid)
 ```

-This is a bad idea, as we don't want the registry to crash when a bucket crashes!
-We typically avoid creating new processes directly, instead, we delegate this responsibility to supervisors.
-As we'll see in the next chapter, supervisors rely on links and that explains why link-based APIs (`spawn_link`, `start_link`, etc) are so prevalent in Elixir and <abbr title="Open Telecom Platform">OTP</abbr>.
+This is a bad idea, as we don't want the registry to crash when a bucket crashes.
+A reasonable fix here, once we have settled for our `KV.Registry` to monitor its buckets via references, is replace `KV.Bucket.start_link` for a plain `start`.
+A more radical solution is explored in the next chapter, where we introduce "supervisors".